Fernando Figueroa Santiago

-Fernando Figueroa Santiago (born July 30, 1985) is an American lawyer who is currently serving as the 21st Solicitor General of Puerto Rico.
+Fernando Figueroa Santiago (born July 30, 1985) is an American lawyer who served as the 21st Solicitor General of Puerto Rico.
 On December 17, 2020, Governor Pedro R. Pierluisi Urrutia nominated Figueroa Santiago to the Office of the Solicitor General of Puerto Rico.
 On May 10, 2021, the Senate of Puerto Rico confirmed Figueroa in a unanimous vote.
 He was sworn into the post on June 15, 2021.

 Early life and education

 Figueroa Santiago was born in Caguas, Puerto Rico.
 At the age of six, he moved to Juncos and jumped from rental house to another as well as from school.
 But his teachers saw the potential in him, and through his exception, they recommended him to enroll in the town school (Isabel Flores), which did not correspond to him by physical address and from which he graduated in 2003.

 Later he studied at the University of Puerto Rico, Río Piedras Campus, where he obtained, with high honors, magna cum laude, a bachelor's degree in Political science.
 From August 2006 to May 2007, he studied Political Science and Public administration at the State University of New York.
 In August 2008, he was admitted to the University of Puerto Rico School of Law, obtaining a Juris Doctor degree with high honors, magna cum laude.